vimvq1987/vimvq1987.github.io/_posts/2026-06-12-FindPagesWithCriteria-is-bad-for-ya.markdown

 ![](/assets/img/2026-06-12-FindPagesWithCriteria-is-bad-for-ya/20260612143810.png)

 You can do better than that.
 Ditch it and use the like of indexed search.
 If you're running on DXP you already have Search & Navigation at your disposal.
 Even if you don't want to rewrite much of your code to use Find, this is how you can mitigate the problem - an immediate layer that allows you to keep the code but use Find internally.
+Yes, the irony is that my previous post is about how Find is not the answer for everything - this is exactly something Find is designed for - free text searching.

 ```
 using System;